How can we drive the shift from fossil fuels to renewables?

 Then, reflect on this activity.

 Finally, create a slideshow designed to alter people’s relationship with energy using your findings and reflections.
-Share that presentation with at least six people.
 Try and give a presentation in front of a classroom or dorm if you can!

-Post the slideshow (in full or in part) and a picture of you delivering the presentation along with some thoughts about your relationship with energy on Instagram.
-Tag @TurningGreenOrg, @GreenAmerica_ and #PGC2022.
+Post the slideshow (in full or in part) along with some thoughts about your relationship with energy on Instagram.
+If you had a chance to give your presentation to an audience, post pictures of the live presentation.
+Tag @TurningGreenOrg, @GreenAmerica_ and #PGC2023.

-Upload a PDF document with your slideshow and narrative and a screenshot of your social media post.
+Upload your responses and a link to your slideshow in a PDF document including a screenshot of your social post.
 Include your name (or team name), username, and school on your upload to be eligible to win.

 Up to 10 Greener and 10 Greenest outstanding submissions will be selected as winners.